Donald Trump’s public charge rule requires much more burdensome financial paperwork to be submitted for many immigrants.

 The I-944 makes the adjustment of status process much more burdensome – you now must disclose a host of other documents, such as bank statements, credit score reports, statements for student loans and other debts, education certifications, and many other documents.

-If you have received public assistance in the past, you will now need to explain the circumstances and demonstrate that you can be self-sufficient.
-An immigration attorney may be needed to help prepare your application.
+If you have received public assistance, you need to explain the circumstances and show that you can be self-sufficient.
+Donald Trump’s public charge rule makes an immigration attorney much more necessary.

-If you need help with your application for adjustment of status or the new public assistance rules, the Law Office of Matthew Peterson can help.
+If you need help with your application for adjustment of status or the new public charge rules, I can help.
 We are an immigration firm in Boston serving all of Massachusetts.
-Call or text us today at 617-356-8217, and let's get started on your case!
+Call or text us today at 617-356-8217, and let’s get started on your case!